PLGF-NET/PLGF-NET/README.md

 **"Difficulty-Aware Data Resampling and Selective Physics-Informed Learning for GNSS-R High Wind Speed Retrieval".

 ##  Repository Status: Structural Preview
-The source code currently available in this repository serves as a **structural preview (empty shell)** of the PLGF-NET framework.
+The source code currently available in this repository serves as a **structural preview** of the PLGF-NET framework.

 To protect intellectual property while our manuscript is under peer review, the core proprietary algorithm implementations have been temporarily redacted (replaced with `NotImplementedError`).
 This includes:
 - The precise formulations for the Sample Prediction Difficulty (SPD).